How to fit your artificial grass lawn

 By Gavin Hall

-You are nearly there.
-You are now at the third and final stage of laying your artificial grass lawn.
-This stage will show you how to fit your artificial grass lawn.
+We are now at the third and final stage of laying an artificial grass lawn.
+This stage will show you how we fit artificial grass on top of the groundworks.

 - Joining tape